 Source: Sports Turf Managers Association (STMA)

-(LAWRENCE, Kan.) – Sports Turf Managers Association (STMA) – the organization for 2,600 men and women professionals overseeing sports fields worldwide and critical to athlete safety – has declared Andrew Marking winner of the “Stars and Stripes” mowing pattern contest.
+(LAWRENCE, Kan.) – Sports Turf Managers Association (STMA) – the organization for 2,600 men and women professionals overseeing sports fields worldwide and critical to athlete safety – kicked off its second annual "Stars and Stripes" contest.

-“Patriotic Beaver,” “9/11 Remembrance Night,” “Old Glory” and “Merry Merica Day” were among the 2017 designs submitted by turf professionals from major sports leagues, NCAA, and parks and recreation sectors.
+"Freedom on the 50 Yard Line," "Merica" and "God Bless the USA" were among the 2016 designs submitted by turf professionals from major sports leagues, NCAA, and parks and recreation sectors.

 STMA is the non-profit, professional association for men and women who manage sports fields worldwide.
 Since 1981, it has provided education, information and practical knowledge in the art and science of sports field management.
 More than 2,600 members across 34 local chapters oversee facilities at schools, colleges and universities, parks and recreational facilities, and professional sports stadiums.
 Sports include football, baseball, soccer, lacrosse, softball, rugby and horse racing.